pywbem/pywbemtools/docs/pywbemclisubcommands.rst

-The **connection** command-group defines subcommands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing servers defined in the the file.
+The **connection** command-group defines subcommands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing WBEM servers defined in the the file.
 This allows multiple connections to be defined and then used by name rather than through the detailed parameters of the connection.